 - Click here to download the Emergency Rental Assistance FAQ

-An online portal to access applications will go live on April 26, 2021.
-Both landlords and tenants can use the portal to create an account and submit their application.
-The online portal will go live on April 26, 2021 for residents to apply.
-Check www.birminghamal.gov/renthelp for the link at 10 a.m. on April 26, 2021.
-The application portal will not be there until April 26, 2021.
+Both landlords and tenants can use an online portal to create an account and submit their ERA application.
+The online portal will go live on June 1, 2022 for residents to apply.
+It will close on June 30, 2022.

 When visiting the online portal for the first time, the applicant will need to: